 Maybe because I’m a bit more of a loner in Amazing Thailand than I am in old Serendib, stories get somewhat strange here.
 I can’t figure out, for example, what’s going on next door to my usual haunt in Chiang Mai at the Sunrise Academy of Cock Fighting, which now has an apprentice cock who sounds like he’s being strangled every time he crows, hence his nom de guerre, Stanley the Strangler.
 Other neighbors adjacent to the academy, not to be outdone, have opened a poodle factory where the cries of yapping puppies compete for airtime with the interminable bully chorus of testosterone-fueled cocks.
 Maybe if the cocks took the poodles full on we’d have a big kerfuffle and it’d all be over.
 All settled and serene the way it’s supposed to be in paradise.
 Cock-a-poodle do!
 That would be nice but it’s never going to happen.
 People are very tolerant in these parts.
 They dote on their fighting cocks and preening poodles, providing plenty of space for them to live out their various dreams and dramas without the intervention of noise control from any level of government.

 My arrival in Bangkok at the end of September coincided with round the clock television coverage of the mass shooting at Umpqua Community College in Roseberg Oregon.
 This event mirrors that in Charleston S. Carolina, which received red carpet media coverage when I was last here departing for Colombo in late May.
 Two young men alienated from family and friends go on shooting sprees in separate events occurring within three months of each other, no surprise really when you realize that on average in America 88 people die a day of gun-related wounds (this statistic courtesy of another TV friend, Don Lemon of CNN).
-Both of these men acted alone because they are alone, totally isolated in their own warped minds, on the run from themselves, from the anonymity, aimlessness and the anarchy of lives lived without meaning.
+Both of these men acted alone because they are alone, totally isolated in their own warped minds, on the run from themselves, from the anonymity, aimlessness and the anarchy of lives lived without meaning, or purpose, or above all, a sense of belonging in community.
 The worrisome thing is that young men like this abound everywhere, not just in the America but also in Thailand, Sri Lanka, Palestine, Tibet and Toronto.
 Their number is legion.
-They are the dark angels of our time, many of them wired and ready to explode.
+They are the dark angels of our time, many of them wired up and ready to explode.

 How do we address this reality?
 Gun control legislation is a starting point, obvious to everyone in the developed world it seems except the Americans.
 They’re too busy selling arms to save the world to begin disarming at home.
 Is it still possible in such chaos to find a moment’s calm wherein hidden opportunities might also become more apparent?
 Now that we are connected so intimately through digital technology, how do we learn to communicate more authentically?
 How can globalism acquire depths and inwardness that sustain it more than mere goods and data?
 These are important questions but the most urgent question of all is this: how do we begin again, if it’s not already too late?